VieVaWaldi/dh_pipeline/src/elt/transformation/README.md

    * `ref()` in e.g. junctions will make them run last due to DBT's dependency graph
 4. We transform the intermediate tables with **marts** to the unified core data model
    * DBT creates these tables (like for int) automatically based on the DBT SELECT statements
+   * The core.* tables have their constraints at the top
-5. Post: Create Constraints, Indexes, triggers etc
+5. Post: Create Constraints, Indexes, triggers etc -> in `macros/post_core_indexes.sql`
 6. Which we then clean and deduplicate again

 ## Important commands